Protecting Seniors From Financial Exploitation

 Add a Trusted Contact Person to Your Account

-When you open a brokerage account or update information related to an existing account, a new FINRA rule requires your broker to make reasonable efforts to obtain the name and contact information for a designated trusted contact person for your brokerage account.
+When you open a brokerage account or update information related to an existing account, an amended FINRA rule requires your broker to make reasonable efforts to obtain the name and contact information for a designated trusted contact person for your brokerage account.
 Among other things, adding a trusted contact person to your account puts your broker in a better position to keep your account safe.
-The trusted contact person is intended to be a resource for the firm in administering your account, protecting assets and responding to possible financial exploitation.

 Fund Disbursement Holds When Exploitation is Suspected